 - for order confirmations, age re-verification callbacks, abandoned cart recovery, or promotional outreach

 - it triggers the Telephone Consumer Protection Act (TCPA).
-The FCC's February 2024 ruling confirmed that AI voices trigger TCPA consent requirements.
+The FCC's February 2024 declaratory ruling confirmed that AI-generated voices can trigger TCPA consent requirements.
 Translation:

 - Retailers need written consent BEFORE making any robocall with an AI voice